Stability-AI/s3-compare/README.md

 in the directory provided as the `--local-workdir` option.
 This file will contain all keys that are missing in the `--missing-in` bucket but exist in the other bucket.

+## Examples (how to format the parameters)
+Check commands.sh file for examples